lawrence14701-zz/backend-template/README.md

 # trouble shooting

 - if cookies are not being set in your graphql playground check the settings.
 Make sure request.credentials is set to 'include'

+# How auth is working (behind the scenes)

+1.

+- req.session.userID = user.id inside users resolvers, data is being stored in the session ( we are storing the id becuase the id on a user should never change.)
+- then the userid --> gets sent to redis
+- redis is a key value store
+- in our case the key will look something like this session: fdfjsdlfjsdifos --- with a value of {userID: 1}

+2.

+- the express session will then set a cookie on our browser that looks like fisdljfkldsjfklsdjfkd
+- the cookie is a signed version of our redis key

+3.

+- when a user makes a request then the cookie on the browser (signed version of the key) will be sent to the server

+4.

+- on the server the cookie gets unsigned/decrypted and then makes a request to redis.
+It'll look up the key in redis and get the data.